 5. Avoid the Following

-Dried fruit: very high in salicylates and some will also be very high in amine
+DRIED FRUITt: very high in salicylates and some will also be very high in amine and of course FODMAPs is usually an issue.

 IMPORTANT POINTS